Ashmore Reef Commonwealth Marine Reserve

 - No additional administrative requirements apply.

-Ashmore Reef National Nature Reserve has been renamed Ashmore Reef Commonwealth Marine Reserve and forms part of the North-west Commonwealth Marine Reserves Network.
+Ashmore Reef Commonwealth Marine Reserve (previously named Ashmore Reef National Nature Reserve) forms part of the North-west Commonwealth Marine Reserves Network.
 Interim management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.

 Ashmore Reef Commonwealth Marine Reserve is located on Australia's North-West Shelf in the Indian Ocean, about 450 nautical miles (840 km) west of Darwin and 330 nautical miles (610 km) north of Broome.
 The reserve covers 583 km2 and includes two extensive lagoons, shifting sand flats and cays, seagrass meadows, a large reef flat covering an area of 239 km2.
 Within the reserve are three small islands known as East, Middle and West Islands.